Trialling Methods of Killing Wheel Cactus Plants

 2004: Bendigo Regional Institute of TAFE Diploma in Conservation and Land Management

 Jenny Baig and Brett Tyler, students in the Diploma of Conservation and Land Management, performed a trial to test the efficacy of surface spray of the herbicide glyphosate onto Wheel Cactus plants.
-They concluded that spraying with 2% glyphosate and 0.2% Pulse (a wetting agent) had an effect on the development of the plant but regrowth did occur.
+They concluded that spraying with 2% glyphosate and 0.2% Pulse (a wetting agent) had an effect on the development of the plant but regrowth did occur and the plants did not die.

 2005 and 2006: Ian Grenda – Spraying with Glyphosate